repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Use root certificate as context

-Click on the yellow add intermediate root certificate button.
-You will get a form where you can fill in the details of your intermediate CA.
+Click on the ``new certificate`` certificate button.
+You will get a form where where you can fill in the details of your intermediate CA.
 Give the intermediate CA a common name which distinguish from the root certificate.
-You will not be able to edit all the fields, as they must be the same as of your root authority.
+You will not be able to edit all the fields, as these fields must have the same value as your root authority.

 The intermediate certificate should be valid for a shorter period than the root certificate.
 Ten years would be reasonable.